corellium/corellium-api/README.md

 ### crashes(bundleID, callback)

 Subscribes to crash events for a given app identified by `bundleID`.
 The callback will be called as soon as the agent found a new crash log.
 The signature is `(err, crashReport)` where `err` is only defined if an error occured setting up or watching for crash logs and `crashReport` will contain the full crash report data.

+Currently this is only available on iOS virtual devices.

 **Note:** Since this method blocks the communication channel of the agent to wait for crash reports, a new `Agent` connection should be created with `Instance#newAgent()`.